ZhongXinyu/Numerical-Gaussian-Process/readme.md

 The notebooks contain the code for the Gaussian Process to solve linear partial differential equations, such as the Burger Equation and the Wave Equation.
 - Before running the notebooks, make sure to install the required packages in the environment.yml file, and edit the parameters in the notebooks as needed.

-The `plot_graphs.ipynb` notebook allows you to plot the results of the Gaussian Process against the actual solution, or against different parameters.
+The `plot_graphs.ipynb` notebook allows you to plot the results of the numerical Gaussian Process against the actual solution, or against different parameters.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details